Skip to content

 Project directory grants

-Project-scoped runtime, explorer, automation, custom agent, custom MCP, and custom skill IPC calls only accept directories that the main process already trusts.
-A directory becomes trusted when the user chooses it in the native directory picker, or when it is already attached to a Cowork-owned session or automation record.
+Project-scoped runtime, explorer, workflow, custom agent, custom MCP, and custom skill IPC calls only accept directories that the main process already trusts.
+A directory becomes trusted when the user chooses it in the native directory picker, or when it is already attached to a Cowork-owned session or workflow record.
 Renderer-provided path strings are therefore treated as references to main-owned grants, not as standalone authority to read or run OpenCode in arbitrary filesystem roots.

 Data at rest